ddnexus/pagy/docs/how-to.md

 @pagy, @records = pagy(Product.some_scope, items: 30)
 ```

+See also a couple of extras that handle the `:items` in some special way:

+- [gearbox](extras/gearbox.md): Automatically change the number of items per page depending on the page number
-If you want to allow the client to request a custom number of items per page - useful with APIs or highly user-customizable apps - take a look at the [items extra](extras/items.md).
-It manages the number of items per page requested with the params, and offers a ready to use selector UI.
+- [items](extras/items.md): Allow the client to request a custom number of items per page with an optional selector UI

-## Controlling the page links
+## Control the page links

 You can control the number and position of the page links in the navigation through the `:size` variable.
 It is an array of 4 integers that specify which and how many page links to show.